Kiss (Dekker novel): Plot summary

 Shauna McAllister is unable to recall past events and it all started six weeks after a car accident that left her suffering a coma.
 She doesn’t recall anything about the accident, as well as the months leading up to the accident.
 Allegations surface that effect Shauna, and her father, Landon McAllister.
-Landon is head of McAllister MediVista, a pharmaceutical research company, who is a senator that has his eyes on the White House.
-Shauna is somewhat aware that something stands in the way for their relationship to be reconciled.
-Her brother Rudy who is her only ally, and her father’s favorite is the victim in the very accident she is being blamed for.
+Landon is head of McAllister MediVista, a pharmaceutical research company, and a senator who has his eyes on the White House.
+Shauna is aware that something stands in the way for their relationship to be reconciled.
+Her brother Rudy, who is her only ally, and her father's favorite, is the victim in the very accident she is being blamed for.

 Shauna turns to Wayne Spade, her forgotten boyfriend, to help her piece things together to figure out the events that led up to the accident.
-On her journey for answers she discovers a mental ability which causes more questions to be raised.
-She begins to lose trust in all those around her, and it starts to become clear that those around her are determined to keep her from recovering her memories that she pursues.
+On her journey for answers she discovers a mental ability which raises more questions.
+She begins to lose trust in all those around her, and it becomes clear that those around her are determined to keep her from recovering her memories.

 Critical reception

-Belinda Elliott of The Christian Broadcasting Network describes the novel.
+Belinda Elliott of The Christian Broadcasting Network describes the novel: